GabeVelez/gabevelezdotcom/README.md

 <hr/>

 ### About the site
-The site is build completely using bare-bones HTML & CSS.
+The site is build completely using bare-bones HTML, CSS & just a dash of JQuery.
 No frameworks, because I'm nutty like that.